wordtreefoundation/4-gram-study/README.md

         ...
 ```

-As an interesting aside, you can also easily sort by tally (i.e. most frequently used phrases in descending order):
+Once you have the tallied 4grams list, you can also sort by tally rather than alphabetically (i.e. most frequently used phrases in descending order):

 ```
 $ sort -bgr bom.4grams.tallied | less
      1395       it came to pass